trallard/BAD_days/index.md

 permalink: /index.html
 ---

 # About this course (Luisa)
 * Content
 * Purpose
 * Format of the course

 # Working with the material
-The simplest way to enjoy these materials is to view each lesson online at [**add website**].
+The simplest way to enjoy these materials is to view each lesson online here.
 In such a case, you could follow along and write your own version of the programs to run with your local R installation.

-You can also **download/fork** the whole collections of Notebooks from the GitHub repository.
+You can also **download/fork** the whole collections of Notebooks from the [GitHub repository](https://github.com/trallard/BAD_days).
 That way you can use your local copy of the materials and follow along the course and make your own modifications/extensions.

 # About the course